Mirror Symmetry in Emergent Gravity: Introduction

 Recently we showed \cite{hea,cy-hsy} that a holomorphic line bundle with a nondegenerate curvature two-form of rank $2n$ is equivalent to a $2n$-dimensional K\"ahler manifold.
+This relation was first found and explored in the context of topological strings in \cite{ivno}.
 In particular, CY $n$-folds for $n$ = 2 and 3 are emergent from the commutative limit of NC $U(1)$ instantons in four and six dimensions, respectively, where quantum algebra reduces to a classical Poisson algebra.
 Since CY manifolds are derived from the commutative limit of NC Hermitian $U(1)$ instantons, it should be interesting to investigate how to realize the mirror symmetry of CY manifolds from the NC $U(1)$ gauge theory according to the emergent gravity picture.
-The basic idea was already presented briefly in section 4 of Ref. \cite{cy-hsy}.
-In this paper we will elaborate the idea for the mirror symmetry from the emergent geometry perspective.
+The basic idea is to observe that there are two independent sources of symplectic structures in six dimensions as was briefly explained in Ref. \cite{cy-hsy}.
+Since a symplectic manifold $(M, B)$ is an orientable manifold, so admits a globally defined volume form, one can introduce the Hodge dual operator $*: \Omega^k (M) \to \Omega^{6-k} (M)$ between $k$-form and $(6-k)$-form vector spaces.
+In particular, this implies that the vector space of two-forms $\Lambda^2 M = \Omega^2 (M) \oplus * \Omega^{4} (M)$ is doubled since one can get a two-form $\widetilde{B} = * C \in \Omega^{2} (M)$ by taking the Hodge-dual of a four-form $C \in \Omega^{4} (M)$.
+It can be shown that the new two-form $\widetilde{B} = * C$ is a symplectic two-form if the four-form $C$ is co-closed and nondegenerate.
+The symplectic structure $(M, \widetilde{B})$ is completely independent of the original one $(M, B)$.
+Since emergent geometry is derived from the deformation of symplectic structures and this deformation can be represented by NC $U(1)$ gauge fields via the Darboux theorem, the symplectic structure $(M, \widetilde{B})$ will also generate (dual) NC $U(1)$ gauge fields and give rise to a corresponding (dual) emergent geometry, as illustrated in Eqs. \eq{dualdbi-id1} and \eq{dualdbi-id2}.
+In this paper we will explore the physical consequence of the doubling of sympectic structures from the emergent geometry perspective.